neo4j-examples/neo4j-movies-template/README.md

 # README

-This Neo4j-based node / react web app displays movie and person data in a manner similar to IMDB.
+This Neo4j-based example app displays movie and person data in a manner similar to IMDB.
 It is designed to serve as a template for further development projects.
+There are two versions of the backend - a Python/Flask backend at `/flask-api`, and a JavaScript/Express backend at `/api`.
+The web frontend can be found at `/web`.
 Feel encouraged to fork and update this repo!

 ## The Model